sbstjn/aws-lambda-docker-node/README.md

 ### Semantic Releases

-Using GitHub Actions, every push on `main` branch will trigger the configured action in `semantic-release.yml` and create a new `git tag` or [GitHub Release](releases) based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Every push on `main` branch will trigger the **GitHub Action** in `semantic-release.yml` and create a new `git tag` and [GitHub Release](/sbstjn/aws-lambda-docker-node/releases) based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-### Deploy Docker Images
+### Deployment

-Using GitHub Actions, every new [GitHub Release](releases) will trigger the configured action in `deployment.yml` to build and tag the current Docker image.
-The image will be tagged with the current release and pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).
+Every new [GitHub Release](/sbstjn/aws-lambda-docker-node/releases) will trigger the GitHub Action in `deployment.yml` to build and tag the current Docker image.
+The image will pushed to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

 ## Infrastructure